adityavijay21/reactsnipp/README.md

 ## I'm a Student ,Developer, UI/UX Developer, Self-employed Programmer!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 learned Programming From [Apna College][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: i make static website more faster than you cook maggie.

 ### Connect with me: